Turtlecrafter81/al-guides/Operation Siren Guide.md

 		- No, none of us have any idea why the name of that requirement is so misleading.
 - [The wiki table of all starring requirements and their respective rewards can be found here.](https://azurlane.koumakan.jp/Operation_Siren_Exploration)

-#Can I remove this?
-Fairly sure this bug's been dealt with actually.
-<- **Bug workaround for "Take control of 1 region" star requirement"**:
+- **Bug workaround for "Take control of 1 region" star requirement"**:
    - Requirements: One uncompleted Fractured or Abyssal node.
 (Those are the treasure chests and red boss icons on the map.)
    - Step 1: Enter the safe zone map you already completed, the one whose "complete this map" star is missing.
 Clear it again.
 (The second time around, it will be quite easy cause there will be only two enemies and no hazards.)
 Make sure TB tells you not to forget to pick up your loot.
    - Step 2: Go directly to the Fractured or Abyssal map.
 Do not pass GO.
 Do not collect 200 dollars.
 Most importantly, do not return to port to heal or dillydally first.
 Go directly there.
 Then, of course, clear the Fractured or Abyssal map.
    - Step 3: When you leave the completed fractured map, leave through the teleporter that you get upon successful clear.
 Do not push "exit" in the lower right.
 Use the teleporter.
    - Step 4: It will dump you back out in the bugged map you came from, but this time there will be a spoils of war box in the middle of it.
-Collect it, and it will award you the completion star you never got.>
+Collect it, and it will award you the completion star you never got.

-## List of random event:
+## List of random events:

 ### Random event that happen on entry:
 #### Anomaly weather zone: